mikeodr/resume/resume.md

 - Improved customer security outcomes by optimizing Suricata configurations, improving packet performance, and decreasing dropped packets up to 90%.
 - Led updates to observability and alerting on all sensors, coordinating with observability and security services teams to deliver actionable alerts directly to customers, reducing sensor downtime and misconfigurations.
 - Updated build pipeline to generate a single unified image that all virtual and physical platforms share, decreasing build chain complexity and testing time.
-- Lead the team in adding support for multiple hypervisors.
+- Lead the team in adding support for new hypervisors.
 Opening up $2mm in potential bookings with the release of the Azure virtual sensor.
 - Simplified Sensor configuration by moving manual toil to Golang backend services with OpenAPI REST based APIs, reducing provisioning and operation teams overhead and eliminating manual steps.
-- Coordinated with infrastructure teams to migrate multiple backend services to AWS Graviton, realizing 10-30% savings in OpEx.
+- Coordinated with infrastructure teams to migrate backend services to AWS Graviton, realizing 10-30% savings in OpEx.

 ### [**Dejero**](https://www.dejero.com/products/gateway) - _Feb 2018 - Dec 2018_